kelvinsekx/learning-with-sekx-n-emma/lessons/w1-error-handling/index.md

 # Error Handling

-Error-handling is important in JavaScript, the major reason been that most javascript errors happens at run-time.
+Error-handling is important in JavaScript, the major reason been that most javascript errors happens at runtime.

+>**What is runtime?**
+ What this mean is that the errors pop up on the user end.
+From a layman perspective, it is when you run your script in a browser, or any other JavaScript environment 😳 unlike **compile time** that happens on the developer end.
+This is a major reason you need to be careful about your code in JavaScript.

 The most popular way to handle potential error prone codes is to wrap them in a try-catch block

 ```js